AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 - Only the name is searched.
 - Only full words will be matched e.g. `Han` will not match `Hans`
-- Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- Groups matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples: